hannibal002/SkyHanni/docs/FEATURES.md

       purse.
 + Copy Underbid Keybind. - Obsidian
     + Copies the price of the hovered item in Auction House minus 1 coin into the clipboard for easier under-bidding.
++ Gfs message after super crafting. — Zickles
+    + Adding a clickable message to pick up the super crafted items from sacks.

 </details>
 <details open><summary>